 She was one of four suffragettes arrested for persistence in addressing crowds at Downing Street and Horse Guards Parade, and her suffrage activities took her not only to England but also as far afield as Budapest in Hungary.

-She collected cuttings about suffrage, wrote pamphlets, and went on to public speaking and writing political fiction dealing with the suffrage struggle and the harsh conditions in which working-class women led their lives.
+Eunice (on the left of this picture with sister Sylvia in the garden of Moore Park) collected cuttings about suffrage, wrote pamphlets, and went on to public speaking and writing political fiction dealing with the suffrage struggle and the harsh conditions in which working-class women led their lives.

 Later she wrote a memoir of her mother, books about places both exotic and local, and books on the history of Scottish women.